 There are now two options: Danish Clean Green Oil and firefly-safe, environmentally friendly fuel.

-Both are made entirely of vegetable oil, are non-toxic, have no odor, burn cleanly, and are healthier for the environment than traditional tiki torchesOpens in a new tab..
+Both are made entirely of vegetable oil, are non-toxic, have no odor, burn cleanly, and are healthier for the environment than traditional tiki torches.
 In addition, Firefly Safe and Green Fuel have a mosquito-repelling solution called Guardian, available at most hardware stores.
 The Danish fuel is available with citronella oil for mosquito prevention as well.
 Both of these are good tiki torch fuel substitutes.

 2. Petroleum-Based Tiki Torch Fuel